MaureenFromuth/Kickstarter-analysis/README.md

 ![Outcome of Theater Campaign Based on Launch Date](https://github.com/MaureenFromuth/Kickstarter-analysis/blob/master/Theater_Outcomes_vs_Launch.png)

+Using this graph, you can see that with the exception of December, there were always a greater number of successful theater kickstarter campaigns than failed and cancelled campaigns.
+Additionally, the greatest number of failed theater projects was in the month of May.
+That said, the months of February and May have the highest number of successful theater campaigns.
+Finally, there is the largest difference between successful and failed outcomes during the months of May, June, and July.

 ### Analysis of Outcomes Based on Goals

 We also conducted analysis on the outcome of other Kickstarter campaigns for plays based on their fundraising goal.
 We started our analysis by looking at the overall fundraising goals in column D and breaking these goals into twelve separate groups, which acted as our rows: